defo-project/ech-dev-utils/howtos/lighttpd.md

 The basic idea here is to explore whether or not it's useful to mark a VirtualHost as "ECH only", i.e. to try deny it's existence if it's asked for via cleartext SNI.
-I'm very unsure if this is worthwhile but since it could be done, it may be fun to play and see if it turns out to be useful.

-To that end we've added an "ssl.non-ech-host" label that can be in a lighttpd configuration for a TLS listener.
+To that end the "ssl.non-ech-host" label can be used in a lighttpd configuration for a TLS listener.
 If that is present and if the relevant name is used in the cleartext SNI (with or without ECH) then the TLS connection will fail.
-For example, in my [localhost test setup](../configs/lighttpdmin.conf) baz.example.com is now marked "ECH only"
+For example, in our [localhost test setup](../configs/lighttpdmin.conf) baz.example.com is marked "ECH only"

 Failing this check is logged in the error log, e.g.: